Our core purpose

 - Occupational Therapy, Physiotherapy and Aromatherapy for our inpatients and as an outpatient or domiciliary service.

 - A rehabilitation service for people with respiratory and neurological conditions to support them living at home and improve their quality of life.

 - Patient, Family and Carer Support across the Highlands from our social worker, chaplain, and bereavement team.

 - A volunteer befriending and support service for people living at home with their illness in and around Inverness, the Black Isle, and Easter Ross and elsewhere in the Highlands through partnerships with local community-led groups.

 - Education and mentoring for healthcare professionals in the community, care homes and local hospitals both one-to-one and through group telementoring via Project ECHO.
 This includes general education and specific advice on individual patients.

 - Social Care at Home in rural parts of the Highlands through partnerships with local communities and the support of NHS Highland.

 How we are funded

 We are an independent local charity reliant on our community.
 The region we cover has a population of over 230,000 scattered across an area the size of Belgium.
 The NHS provides an annual grant but we still need additional funds of over £7,000 a day to cover the costs of delivering all our services.
-We raise this money from our fundraising and retail activities which include a wide range of events for all age groups; supporting community members and companies to fundraise on our behalf; encouraging small donations and legacies from individuals; sourcing grant funding from charitable trusts and operating 12 charity shops across the region.
+We raise this money from our fundraising and retail activities which include a wide range of events for all age groups; supporting community members and companies to fundraise on our behalf; encouraging small donations and legacies from individuals; sourcing grant funding from charitable trusts and operating 15 charity shops, two cafes and a miniature railway.